RocketSurgery/HyperText/README.md

 * `display` - the DOM object you want to use as the wrapper for you game's output.
 This is used primarily for allowing the engine to automatically display your scenes.

 All properties are required unless specified otherwise.

+#### Functions

+* `HyperText.getSceneParsedText(sceneId)` - returns the markdown of the scene with the macros parsed out.
+Useful if the user wants to parse the markdown with their own parser.
+This functionality will not be implemented until a later version of the engine.

 ### Scene class